 Another very important part of your minimalist battle belt setup are your pistol magazines.
 You should keep at least two pistol magazines on your battle belt at all times.
 The final magazine count should depend on your mission or task but keep in mind not to overdo it.

 Adding too many magazines pouches and magazines to your budget battle belt will start to weigh it down and it will take up a lot of space.

 The pistol magazines should be placed on the opposite side of your holster.
 If you keep your holster on your right side of the body then the pistol mags should be kept on the left side.
 This would allow you to easily and quickly reload your pistol as you are in the middle of a firefight.

-The next step is to attach your rifle magazine pouches onto your minimalist battle belt setup (if you use a rife).
-These should also be on opposite sides that allow for easy access when getting into a gunfight.
+The next step is to attach your rifle magazine pouches to your minimalist battle belt setup (if you use a rife).
+These should also be on opposite sides allowing for easy access when getting into a gunfight.

 Now if you carry a rifle as your main weapon you should always keep one to two spare magazines on your waistline because if you are in a firefight and run out of ammo then it will be really inconvenient to reload your rifle on the battlefield.

 We would recommend not placing more than two magazine pouches on your battle belt setup.
 You should consider the fact that you will be running so much in a combat situation and if your belt is too loaded down it could hinder your movement.

 OUR TOP 3 PICKS FOR BATTLE BELT RIFLE MAGS

 The next step is to attach the IFAK pouch, these are used in case you or a fellow soldier sustain injuries and need assistance.

 You should always have medical supplies on your belt so that if someone was injured they can be patched up quickly enough.
 This will help with survival rates because of easier access to supplies.